-Add the flour, salt and cool water to a bowl and combine with your hands until the dough is strong and even.
-Push the wet bits into the dry flour - turn out onto the table if it’s easier!
-Cover and leave on the side for 30 minutes and put your feet up!
+Add the flour, salt and 320 grams of water to a large bowl and combine with your hands.
+To do this, push the wet bits into the dry flour – turn out onto the table if it’s easier!
+Continue until it starts to feed strong and even.
+Cover, and leave on the side and put your feet up for 20 minutes!

 Activate the yeast with the sugar

-After 20 minutes, whisk the yeast and sugar in the warm water (no higher than 35C (95F) and leave for 10 minutes.
-The yeast will get nice and bubbly.
+After 20 minutes take a small bowl to whisk the yeast, sugar and warm water together.
+Let it stand for 10 minutes, the yeast will get nice and bubbly.

 Combine the ingredients and mix

-Now it's action time!
-Add the yeast mixture to the flour with the oil.
-Gently mix to form a mass.
-The dough may be sticky at first, but keep going, it will come together perfectly - I promise!
+Now it’s action time!
+Add the bubbly yeast mixture to the dough.
+Then add the oil and gently mix to form a mass.
+The dough may be sticky at first, but keep going, it will come together perfectly – I promise!

 Allow to rest

-Place the dough back in the mixing bowl and cover with a bag or plastic wrap.
+Place the dough in a bowl and cover with a bag or plastic wrap.
 Leave to rest for 30 minutes and the dough will develop like magic!

 Scrape the dough out of the bowl onto the worktop.
 Use your hands to push as much air out as you can, this will create a nice, even structure.
 Shape into a ball shape and leave to rest on a floured area of the table for 20 minutes.

 Shape and second rise